 - Private Hill-Tribe Village & Kuang Si Falls Tour

 - Private Day Trip to Nam Ngum Dam

 The cascades of Tad Sae offer really great photo opportunities as the water teems over the multi-levelled rocks into the pools below.
-There are steps leading into the largest pool making swimming access really easy.
-The pools are very popular with locals and it’s best to dress modestly like them, especially if swimming.
-There are public toilets and changing facilities at the waterfall and also a restaurant with a small resort attached nearby.
+There are steps leading into the largest pool, which makes swimming access really easy.
+The pools are very popular with locals and it’s best to dress modestly like them.
+There are public toilets and changing facilities, along with a restaurant near the waterfall.

 Tad Sae Waterfall